MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

 This page describes how to deploy your Unity Project with MRTK onto a Quest device.
 To add MRTK to your project, please refer to the [setup page](../setup.md).

 >[!NOTE]
->We **strongly recommend** using [Holographic remoting](https://docs.microsoft.com/windows/mixed-reality/develop/unity/preview-and-debug-your-app) for rapid iteration and testing on HoloLens 2, which allows for instant testing on the device without the need for compile + deploy.
+>We **strongly recommend** using [Holographic remoting](/mixed-reality/develop/unity/preview-and-debug-your-app) for rapid iteration and testing on HoloLens 2, which allows for instant testing on the device without the need for compile + deploy.
 You can also play in Unity directly with the PC's current OpenXR runtime, including [Windows Mixed Reality](https://www.microsoft.com/p/openxr-tools-for-windows-mixed-reality/9n5cvvl23qbt), [SteamVR on OpenXR](https://www.steamvr.com/), or even [Oculus Link for Quest](https://support.oculus.com/airlink).
 See our complete list [here](../debugging-and-testing.md).

 ## Deployment Prerequisites

 1. Follow [these steps](https://developer.oculus.com/documentation/unity/book-unity-gsg/) to ensure that your project is ready to deploy on the Quest Device.

 1. Ensure that [developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) is enabled on your device.
 Installing the Oculus ADB Drivers is optional.

-1. Ensure that your [project settings](../setup.md#mrtk3-configuration-new-unity-project) are configured correctly to use Open XR pipeline and MRTK's feature set. **These features are required to deploy your project onto the Oculus Quest**

 1. Navigate to **File > Build Settings**